Los Prisioneros: Formation and early years

-Beginnings and La Voz De Los '80 Album
+1984–1985: La Voz De Los '80

-On December 13 of 1984, their first album titled La voz de los '80 (The Voice of the 80's) was released under the label "Fusion", which was property of the Fonseca Family.
+On 13 December 1984, their first album titled La voz de los '80 ("The Voice of the '80s") was released under the label "Fusion", which was property of the Fonseca Family.
 The album hardly received any radio airplay, but became emblematic in the Chilean music scene later on.
 During that time, Chilean Radio and Television mostly favored Argentinian artists, so their exposure was limited to "Radio Galaxia", Sábado Gigante and "Canal 11" (Chilean TV Station).
-They also played at the "Sexta Teleton" (the Sixth Telethon) and suffered their first act censorship while performing the first single of their album "La Voz De Los '80".
+They also played at the "Sexta Teleton" (the Sixth Telethon) and suffered their first act censorship while performing the first single of La voz de los '80.
 According to Claudio Narea, the Televisión Nacional de Chile (Chilean National Television), controlled by the Military Government at the time, cut the teleton signal and broadcast commercials instead of their performance.
 It was then that the Chilean Military Government singled them out as potentially dangerous to the stability of the regime of Augusto Pinochet.
 During August 1985, they signed a contract deal with EMI.
 In October of that year, their album was re-released in all of Chile and they sold between 100,000 and 105,000 copies; placing them among the most popular and best selling albums in Chile.
 According to the Chilean Magazine Vea, the band's Song "Sexo" was the most played by Chilean radio.
 EMI records would edit all their albums until 2001.

-Commercial success and Pateando Piedras Album
+1986: Commercial success and Pateando Piedras

-On September 15, 1986, their second studio album titled Pateando piedras was released under the EMI label.
+On 15 September 1986, their second studio album titled Pateando piedras was released under the EMI label.
 Highlights from this album are "¿Por qué no se van?", "Muevan las industrias" and especially "El Baile de los que sobran", considered a classic of the genre and remembered in much of Latin America.